franzwcom/bleaubaer/README.md

 Current Version : 1.1

 This is a WordPress theme starter, it's a small simple framework to help the development of a WordPress theme.
-The WordPress theme starter takes advantage of bootstrap on its latest version.
+The WordPress theme starter takes advantage of [Bootstrap](http://getbootstrap.com/) on its latest version.
-It also includes bower and sass for styling.
 The idea behind of this ( besides the learning purposes) is to get faster the process of designing and coding a WordPress theme by reducing the amount of  time.

 ![ScreenShot](https://raw.githubusercontent.com/franzwcom/bleaubaer/master/screenshot.png)